Doctrine and Covenants 64-66

 Doctrine and Covenants 66

-William E. McLellin had five specific questions for the Lord.
-Joseph Smith received answers to them in a revelation even though he did not know what William’s questions were.
+• Help your children understand that William E. McLellin had five questions for the Lord.
+Joseph Smith received answers to these questions even though he did not know what William’s questions were.
+Tell your children about a time when the Lord showed you what He wanted you to do, and talk about the blessings that came from following His direction.
+You could then read Doctrine and Covenants 66:4 together and invite your children to seek opportunities to understand what the Lord wants them to do.
 This experience could help you teach the children that God is aware of them and can answer their questions.
+Read the verse again, this time inserting the name of one of the children.
+Repeat for each of the children.

 Friend April 2018 (recopy image-blurry)